|Best Squirrel-Proof Feeder||Heritage Farms Squirrel-Resistant Feeder||Check Price||

 Look for a simple tube feeder that holds a good quantity of birdseed and has ports with perches for easy access.
 A tube feeder designed to be water resistant or weatherproof is a solid investment that will last season after season.

-Best Cheap Bird Feeder: Gray Bunny Tube Feeder
+Best Budget Bird Feeder: Gray Bunny Tube Feeder

 This tube feeder is durable and weatherproof.
 It holds 4 cups of birdseed and has 4 ports with perches for easy access.